-Beth joined CooksonPeirce in 2015 and has seven years of experience with financial clients.
+Beth joined CooksonPeirce in 2015 and has over 8 years of experience with financial clients.
 Previously, she worked as a client associate at Wells Fargo Advisors, assisting multiple financial advisors with client maintenance and relationships.

 Beth received a B.S. in early childhood and elementary education from Clarion University.
 She holds the Series 65 certification and is also a Chartered Advisor of Philanthropy – CAP designation.

 - Inspiring Quote: “No matter how you feel, get up, dress up, show up, never give up.”